-The standardised level of loggerhead turtle nesting along the NW Cape over the last 21 seasons has ranged from 0.24 to 0.68 nests per subsection per day during the peak monitoring period.
-With an average of 0.46 nests per subsection per day, the 2022-23 season was above the long-term average (0.36) and the third highest since the program began (Figure 15).
+The standardised level of loggerhead turtle nesting along the NW Cape over the last 22 seasons has ranged from 0.11 to 0.68 nests per subsection per day (average 0.35) during the peak monitoring period.
+The 2023-24 season was the lowest (0.11 nests per subsection per day) since the program began (Figure 16).